DSchau/blog/src/pages/07-17-2017-getting-started-with-gatsby/index.md

 - [`@dschau/create-gatsby-blog-post`][create-gatsby-blog-post]
   - A utility and CLI I created to scaffold out a blog post following the predefined Gatsby structure with frontmatter, date, path, etc.
 - [Source code for this blog][blog-source-code]
-  - The source code for this blog, which takes the gatsby-starter-blog-post (previous link), and expands upin it with a bunch of features and some more advanced functionality
+  - The source code for this blog, which takes the gatsby-starter-blog-post (previous link), and expands upon it with a bunch of features and some more advanced functionality

 *PS: Oh yeah--**This blog** was built with...
 Gatsby!*